 Incomplete Reconcile Bank Accounts

 If you fail to reconcile bank accounts regularly, it will affect your financial records.
 These mistakes in small businesses usually stay small, but failing to reconcile data with the bank statement can result in a huge loss.
 This mistake can cause a mismatch between the bank statement and your recorded data, missing transactions, and duplicate entries.
-This mistake can lead to an inaccurate financial statement and increase the risk of several fraud.
+This mistake can lead to an inaccurate financial statement and increase the risk of several forms of fraud.

 How to Solve the Problem?